-The same circuit principles can be applied to the TMP36, but because of the TMP36's inherent offset, the circuit uses two less resistors as shown in Figure 20b.
-In this circuit, the output voltage transfer characteristic is 1 mV/°F, but is referenced to the circuit's common; however, there is a 58 mV (58°F) offset in the output voltage.
-For example, the output voltage of the circuit would read 18 mV, were the TMP36 placed in -40° F ambient environment, and 315 mV at 257°F.
+The same circuit principles can be applied to the TMP36, but because of the TMP36's inherent offset, the circuit uses two less resistors as shown in Figure 5b.
+In this circuit, the output voltage transfer characteristic is $1 \text{ mV}^{\circ}\text{F}$ but is referenced to the circuit's common; however, there is a 58 mV (58°F) offset in the output voltage.
+For example, the output voltage of the circuit would read 18 mV were the TMP36 placed in -40°F ambient environment and 315 mV at 257°F.

-Figure 20b.
+Figure 5b.
 TMP36 Fahrenheit Thermometer Version 1

-At the expense of additional circuitry, the offset produced by the circuit in Figure 20b can be avoided by using the circuit in Figure 20c.
+At the expense of additional circuitry, the offset produced by the circuit in Figure 5b can be avoided by using the circuit in Figure 5c.
 In this circuit, the output of the TMP36 is conditioned by a single-supply, micropower op amp, the OP193.
-Although the entire circuit operates from a single +3 V supply, the output voltage of the circuit reads the temperature directly, with a transfer characteristic of 1 mV/°F, without offset.
+Although the entire circuit operates from a single 3 V supply, the output voltage of the circuit reads the temperature directly, with a transfer characteristic of 1 mV/°F, without offset.
 This is accomplished through the use of an ADM660, a supply voltage inverter.
-The +3 V supply is inverted and applied to the P193's V- terminal.
-Thus, for a temperature range between -40° F and 257°F, the output of the circuit's transfer equation is given by:
+The 3 V supply is inverted and applied to the P193's V- terminal.
+Thus, for a temperature range between -40° F and $+257^{\circ}$ F, the output of the circuit reads -40 mV to +257 mV.
+A general expression for the circuit's transfer equation is given by:

-$$V{OUT} = \left(\frac{R6}{R5+R6}\right)\left(1+\frac{R4}{R3}\right)\left(TMP36\right) - \left(\frac{R4}{R3}\right)\left(\frac{V_S}{2}\right)$$
+$$V{OUT} = \left(\frac{R6}{R5 + R6}\right) \left(1 + \frac{R4}{R3}\right) \left(TMP36\right) - \left(\frac{R4}{R3}\right) \left(\frac{V_S}{2}\right)$$ sensors are often used to measure the average temperature in a building, or the difference in temperature between two locations on a factory floor or in an industrial process.
+The circuits in Figures 6a and 6b demonstrate an inexpensive approach to average and differential temperature measurement.
+In Figure 6a, an OP193 is used to sum the outputs of three temperature sensors to produce an output voltage scaled by 10 mV/°C that represents the average temperature at three locations.
+The circuit can be extended to as many temperature sensors as required as long as the circuit's transfer equation is maintained.
+In this application, it is recommended that one temperature sensor type be used throughout the circuit; otherwise, the output voltage of the circuit will not produce an accurate reading of the various ambient conditions.

-Average and Differential Temperature Measurement
+Average and Differential Temperature Measurement In many commercial and industrial environments, temperature